France is in the midst of a bitterly-fought presidential contest, the first round of which takes place on April 23.

 At the centre of the scandal is a video in which Mme Fillon tells the interviewer that:

-This was in 2007, at a time when Mme Fillon was officials her husband’s assistant.
+This was in 2007, at a time when Mme Fillon was officially her husband’s assistant.

 M. Fillon claims that his wife fulfilled her role, which starkly contradicts her own statement from the video.
 Fillon has also defended the arrangement as a “lawful” one, while accepting that the practice of employing family members is questionable today.

 The latest opinion poll confirms earlier surveys that showed that around two thirds of the French public want Fillon to stand aside for another conservative candidate.
 Even so, Fillon is standing fast.
 He had originally promised to step down if the authorities placed him under formal investigation.
 However, Fillon has since rowed back on that promise.
 He will stand come what may.

 Sarkozy ordered to stand trial